 When you program a registration offset, the deceleration rate is always the rate you programmed.
 This makes it possible to write a Quickstep program so that the servo can overshoot the intended end position once the offset is taken into account.
-Figure 2-6 shows a case where the servo is unable to decelerate in time to stop at the new end position.
+The illustration on the following page shows a case where the servo is unable to decelerate in time to stop at the new end position.
 Avoid this problem by using one of the following methods: